 - the estimated productivity (speed): the amount of the abacus or of the estimation model of the effort that has been used.

 Uncertainty of the estimate

-The uncertainty of an effort estimate of software development is synonym of “doubt” when it comes to the validity of the estimate.
-This doubt is generally the consequence, among others, of incomplete, unclear or limited knowledge of software development projects to be estimated, and of the volatility of the development environment.
+The uncertainty of an effort estimate of software development is synonymous with “doubt” when it comes to the validity of the estimate.
+This doubt is generally the consequence, among others, of incomplete, unclear or limited knowledge of the software development projects to be estimated, and of the volatility of the development environment.